lumicks/pylake/docs/tutorial/fdfitting.rst

 these parameters after the first fit.
 For example, we can fix the parameter `DNA_Lp` by invoking::

-    >>> odijk.fit.parameters["DNA_Lp"].vary=false
+    >>> odijk.fit.parameters["DNA_Lp"].vary = false

 Calculating per point contour length
 ------------------------------------

-Sometimes, one wishes to invert the model with respect to one parameter (i.e. re-estimate one parameter on a per datapoint basis).
+Sometimes, one wishes to invert the model with respect to one parameter (i.e. re-estimate one parameter on a per data point basis).
 This can be used to obtain dynamic contour lengths for instance.
 In pylake, such an analysis can easily be performed.
 We first set up a model and fit it to some data.
 This is all analogous to what we've learned before::